NSO-developer/nso-gitbook/administration/management/aaa-infrastructure.md

   PAM is a complicated - albeit powerful - subsystem.
 It may be easier to have all users stored locally on the host, However, if we want to store users in a central location, PAM can be used to access the remote information.
 PAM can be configured to perform most login scenarios including RADIUS and LDAP.
 One major drawback with PAM authentication is that there is no easy way to extract the group information from PAM.
 PAM authenticates users, it does not also assign a user to a set of groups.
 PAM authentication is thoroughly described later in this chapter.
 * `/ncs-config/aaa/default-group`: If this configuration parameter is defined and if the group of a user cannot be determined, a logged-in user ends up in the given default group.
 * `/ncs-config/aaa/external-authentication`: NSO can authenticate users using an external executable.
 This is further described later in [External Authentication](aaa-infrastructure.md#ug.aaa.external\_authentication).
 As an alternative, you may consider using package authentication.
 * `/ncs-config/aaa/external-validation`: NSO can authenticate users by validation of tokens using an external executable.
-This is very similar to what is further described later in [External Token Validation](aaa-infrastructure.md#ug.aaa.external\_validation).
+This is further described later in [External Token Validation](aaa-infrastructure.md#ug.aaa.external\_validation).
 Where external authentication uses a username and password to authenticate a user, external validation uses a token.
 The validation script should use the token to authenticate a user and can, optionally, also return a new token to be returned with the result of the request.
 It is currently only supported for RESTCONF.
 * `/ncs-config/aaa/external-challenge`: NSO has support for multi-factor authentication by sending challenges to a user.
 Challenges may be sent from any of the external authentication mechanisms but are currently only supported by JSON-RPC and CLI over SSH.
 This is further described later in [External Multi-factor Authentication](aaa-infrastructure.md#ug.aaa.external\_challenge).
 * `/ncs-config/aaa/package-authentication`: NSO can authenticate users using package authentication.
 It extends the concept of external authentication by allowing multiple packages to be used for authentication instead of a single executable.
 This is further described in [Package Authentication](aaa-infrastructure.md#ug.aaa.packageauth).
 * `/ncs-config/aaa/single-sign-on`: With this setting enabled, NSO invokes Package Authentication on all requests to HTTP endpoints with the `/sso` prefix.
 This way, Package Authentication packages that require custom endpoints can expose them under the `/sso` base route. \